escowin/boathouse-etl/README.md

 # Boathouse-ETL

-A comprehensive data management and ETL (Extract, Transform, Load) system designed to modernize rowing club operations by replacing spreadsheet dependencies with a centralized, scalable database solution.
+A specialized ETL (Extract, Transform, Load) service designed to modernize rowing club operations by replacing spreadsheet dependencies with a centralized, scalable database solution.
+This service focuses purely on data processing and synchronization.

 ## 🎯 Project Goals

-This project was created to address the challenges of managing a rowing club's data across multiple disconnected systems:
+This ETL service was created to address the challenges of data management in rowing club operations:

 - **Replace Spreadsheet Dependencies**: Eliminate reliance on various Google Sheets and Excel files
-- **Centralize Communications**: Consolidate decentralized communication channels
+- **Automate Data Synchronization**: Scheduled data extraction and processing
-- **Improve Statistics Recording**: Create a robust system for tracking athlete performance and progress
+- **Ensure Data Quality**: Comprehensive data validation and error handling
-- **Support Coaching Applications**: Provide data infrastructure for coaching and athlete management tools
+- **Maintain Data Consistency**: Standardized data formats across all systems
-- **Enable Competitive Systems**: Implement Gauntlet and Ladder systems for athlete ranking and challenges
+- **Support Data Infrastructure**: Provide clean, structured data for other applications

 ## 🏗️ Architecture Overview